§ 7-12-46. Power of partner to bind partnership to third persons after dissolution.

 (1) Any act appropriate for winding up partnership affairs or completing transactions unfinished at dissolution;

-(2) Any transaction which would bind the partnership if dissolution had not taken place, provided the other party to the transaction,
+(2) Any transaction that would bind the partnership if dissolution had not taken place, provided the other party to the transaction:

 (i) Had extended credit to the partnership prior to dissolution and had no knowledge or notice of the dissolution; or